What is green tea

 A small group of hormone-refractory prostate cancer patients were given capsules of green tea extract (375 mg of polyphenols/ day) for up to 5 months.
 The study showed that the green tea treatment was well tolerated by most of the patients.
 However, no patient had a meaningful decrease in PSA levels and all 19 patients had disease progression within 1 to 5 months.

-Patients with androgen-independent prostate cancer that had spread to other places in the body consumed green tea (6 grams / day for up to 4 months).
+Patients with androgen-independent prostate cancer that had spread to other places in the body consumed powdered green tea extract (6 grams / day for up to 4 months).
 Of the forty-two participants, one had a meaningful decrease in blood PSA levels which did not last longer than 2 months.
-Green tea was well tolerated by most of the study patients.
+Green tea extract was well tolerated by most of the study patients.
 However, there were 6 reports of serious side effects, including insomnia, confusion, and fatigue.
-The findings suggest that green tea may have limited benefits in patients with advanced prostate cancer.
+The findings suggest that green tea extract may have limited benefits in patients with advanced prostate cancer.

 Have any side effects or risks been reported from green tea?